Designing Inclusive Microfinance:

 In reality, the models are loosely related with each other, and most good and sustainable microfinance institutions have features of two or more models in their activities.

-Many of these models are in deed "formalized" versions of informal financial systems.
+Many of these models are indeed "formalized" versions of informal financial systems.
 Informal systems have historical precedents that predate modern banking systems.
-They are still in existence today used mostly by low-incoe households who do not have access to formal banks.
+They are still in existence today used mostly by low-income households who do not have access to formal banks.
 GDRC has developed a continuum of informal credit suppliers that clearly illustrates the link between such informal systems and the models illustrated below.

 The models were developed through extensive field work/observations and interviews carried out in India, Thailand, Philippines, Indonesia and Sri Lanka, and includes information from literature as well.